-Texas Court disallows use of MTC evenly-weighted, three-factor formula has been added to your bookmarks.
+Texas Court disallows use of MTC evenly-weighted, three-factor formula has been saved

 Texas Court disallows use of MTC evenly-weighted, three-factor formula